-Identifying the primary goal and functionality needed from the gateway is the first step in implementing an IoT gateway.
+Identifying the primary goal and functionality needed from the IoT gateway is the first step in implementing an IoT gateway.
 This ought to serve as the selection process’ primary directive.
 Here are two examples to illustrate the importance.

-To avoid equipment failure and pricey repairs, a factory owner may want to schedule preventative maintenance on the equipment on the factory floor.
+To avoid equipment failure and pricey repairs, a factory owner may want to schedule predictive maintenance on the equipment on the factory floor.
 The machines would need to be equipped with sensors that measure overall performance to accomplish this goal.

-The chosen gateway would need to securely gather this data and have built-in alarms that let the factory owner know when a particular machine is about to overheat or go offline.
+The chosen IoT gateway would need to securely gather this data and have built-in alarms that let the factory owner know when a particular machine is about to overheat or go offline.

-The analytical processing unit in the cloud would receive the performance data from the gateway at that point.
+The analytical processing unit in the cloud would receive the performance data from the IoT gateway at that point.
 The analytical processing unit could determine which machines have performance problems by analyzing the trends in performance over time of all the devices.

 As a result, when necessary, the factory owner might arrange preventative maintenance on the machines having performance problems.